 Stanley Park and the seawall

 Hiring a bicycle and cycling around Stanley Park is the absolute top of my list of things to do in Vancouver.
-The park is is a 400 hectare oasis with lots to offer the visitor including natural beauty, wildlife, and arts and culture.
+The park is a 400-hectare oasis with lots to offer the visitor including natural beauty, wildlife, and arts and culture.

 The Stanley Park section of the seawall is 9km long and takes about an hour to cycle and around 2/3 hours to walk depending on how often you stop to admire the views.